Bolivia Motorcycle Adventures

 Day 7.
 The silver mines in Potosí

-In the morning we visit the miner’s market where we can buy anything, ranging from coca leaves to dynamite.
-Here we do some interesting shopping to have some “boys fun” later.
+In the morning we visit the miner’s market where we can buy anything, ranging from coca leave´s and dynamite.
+Here we have some time to look around and buy some intresting souvenirs.

 Day 8.
 To Uyuni (alt.
 3.700 m) 205 km, 5% off-road